 In the case of a modular technology such PV or solar heating, a typical size of a solar power plant based on the historical installations or the market standard is chosen as a unit.
-Different sizes may be specified in separated tables, e.g. Small PV, Medium PV, Large PV.
+Different sizes may be specified in separated tables, e.g. Rooftop PV residential and Rooftop PV Commercial & Industrial, as well as Utility-scale PV.